AtheraSage/.github/profile/README.md

 ## 📄 License

-This project is licensed under the **Mozilla Public License 2.0 (MPL-2.0)**.

-You are free to use, modify, and distribute the code—including for commercial purposes—provided that any changes to the original files are shared under the same license.
+Licensed under the **AGPL-3.0** — share it, improve it, and keep it open.

-See `LICENSE` for full terms.
+See `LICENSE` for details.

 > AtheraSage™ — AI Personality Skins that make a difference.